Big Mouth (American TV series): Release

 The first season, consisting of ten episodes, premiered on Netflix on September 29, 2017.
 On October 24, 2017, it was confirmed that a second season had been ordered, which was released on October 5, 2018.
 On November 17, 2018, Netflix announced that Big Mouth had been renewed for a third season.
 The third season was preceded by a Valentine's Day special episode on February 8, 2019.
 On July 26, 2019, Netflix renewed the series through to a sixth season.
 On August 21, 2019, it was reported that the third season was set to be released on October 4, 2019.
 The fourth season was released on December 4, 2020.
 The fifth season was released on November 5, 2021.
-In April 2022, Netflix renewed the show for a seventh season, ahead of the sixth season premiere.
+In April 2022, Netflix renewed the show for a seventh season, ahead of the sixth-season premiere.
 The sixth season was released on October 28, 2022.
+The seventh season was released on October 20, 2023.
+The eighth and final season was released on May 23, 2025.

 Reception

 Critical response

-Big Mouth has received critical acclaim since its release.
+Big Mouth has received critical acclaim.
 On Rotten Tomatoes, the first season has an approval rating of 100% based on 23 reviews, with an average rating of 8.10 out of 10.
 The website's critics consensus reads, "Big Mouth's simplistic animation and scatological humor belie its finely sketched characters and smart, empathetic approach to the messiness of adolescence."
-On Metacritic, it holds a rating of 80 out of 100, based on six critics, indicating "generally favorable reviews".
+On Metacritic, it holds a rating of 80 out of 100, based on six critics.

 On Rotten Tomatoes, the second season has an approval rating of 100% based on 33 reviews, with an average rating of 8.80 out of 10.
 The website's critics consensus reads "Poignantly repulsive, Big Mouth continues to confront the awkwardness of adolescence with foul-mouthed glee and an added layer of maturity."
-On Metacritic, it has a score of 90 out of 100 for the second season, based on nine critics, indicating "universal acclaim".
+On Metacritic, it has a score of 90 out of 100 for the second season, based on nine critics.

 On Rotten Tomatoes, the third season has an approval rating of 97% based on 33 reviews with an average rating of 8.00 out 10.
 The website's critics consensus reads, "Like the characters at its center, Big Mouth's third season continues to grow, taking on complicated new issues with the same gross-but-utterly-empathetic eye that made it so lovable in the first place."
-On Metacritic, it has a score of 84 out of 100 for the third season, based on five critics, indicating "universal acclaim".
+On Metacritic, it has a score of 84 out of 100 for the third season, based on five critics.

 On Rotten Tomatoes, the fourth season has an approval rating of 100% based on 22 reviews, with an average rating of 8.30 out of 10.
 The website's critics consensus reads, "Big Mouth's fourth season is another tour de force of empathetic cringe comedy that manages to get even better by finally giving Missy the storyline she deserves."
-On Metacritic, it has a score of 88 out of 100 for the fourth season, based on four critics, indicating "universal acclaim".
+On Metacritic, it has a score of 88 out of 100 for the fourth season, based on four critics.